 New Works Initiative

-Barrington Stage believes that new work is the heart and soul of theatre.
-If theatre is to thrive and create meaningful and new experiences for audiences, then supporting playwrights and their visions of the world we live in is a necessity.
-To do this, we must nurture and support the playwrights who give voice to these ideas.
+Since its inception in 1995, Barrington Stage (BSC) has produced 32 new works, 18 of which have moved on to New York and major regional theatres around the country.
+BSC believes that new work is the heart and soul of theatre.
+If theatre is to thrive and create meaningful and new experiences for audiences, then it is vital to support playwrights and their visions of the world we live in.

 A New Works Commission will allow a playwright or a composer/lyricist team to be nurtured and supported in the following ways: